To parse a URL with PHP, you need to use the built-in parse_url() function.

 The parse_url() function accepts two parameters:

-- The required $urlstring to parse
+$urlstring to parse - The

-- The $componentinteger tells the function to retrieve a specific URL component (optional)
+$componentinteger tells the function to retrieve a specific URL component (optional)

 Here’s an example of calling the parse_url() function: